BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 description: Quite often in mathematical statistics I run into Extreme Value Distribution - an analogue of Central Limit Theorem, which describes the distribution of maximum/minimum, observed in a series of i.i.d random variable tosses.
 In this post I explore the three cases of EVD and the Fisher-Tippett-Gnedenko theorem.
 ---

+## Contents:

+1. Problem statement and Generalized Extreme Value distribution
+    * Type I: Gumbel distribution
+    * Type II: Frechet distribution
+    * Type III: Reversed Weibull distribution
+2. Fisher-Tippett-Gnedenko theorem
+    * General approach: max-stable distributions as invariants/fixed points/attractors and EVD types as equivalence classes
+    * Khinchin's theorem (law of Convergence of Types)
+    * Necessary conditions of maximium stability
+    * Fisher-Tippett-Gnedenko theorem (Extreme Value Theorem)
+    * Distributions not in domains of attraction of any maximum-stable distributions
+3. Von Mises sufficient conditions for a distribution to belong to a type I, II or III
+    * Pre-requisites from survival analysis
+    * Von Mises conditions proof
+    * Generalizations of Theorem 3.3: auxiliary function and von Mises function
+4. Necessary and sufficient conditions for a distribution to belong to a type I, II or III
+    * Pre-requisites from Karamata's theory of slow/regular/extended regular variation
+    * Necessary and sufficient conditions of convergence to Types II or III EVD
+    * Necessary and sufficient conditions of convergence to Type I EVD
+5. Summary and practical applications

 ## 1. Problem statement and Generalized Extreme Value distribution

 One of the most famous results in probabilities is Central Limit Theorem, which claims that sum of $n \to \infty$ i.i.d. random variables $\xi_i$